blue DNA helix blue DNA helix mobile

 When is the best time to test for HRR alterations?

-Among tests recommended for prostate cancer patients, according to the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®), all patients with metastatic prostate cancer should be tested for HRR gene alterations.1
+Among tests recommended for prostate cancer patients, according to the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®), all patients with mPC should be tested for HRR gene alterations.3

-• Testing for somatic HRR gene alterations upon metastatic prostate cancer diagnosis, and retesting may be considered upon progression to mCRPC
+• Testing for somatic HRR gene alterations upon mPC diagnosis, and retesting may be considered upon progression to mCRPC3

-• Testing for germline mutations in all PC patients with a positive family history of certain cancers or familial cancer risk mutation, high-risk localized or regional PC patients, and all metastatic PC patients
+• Testing for germline mutations in all prostate cancer patients with a positive family history of certain cancers or familial cancer risk mutation and in all patients with very high-risk or high-risk localized, regional (node-positive), or mPC3,7

-How should the multidisciplinary team coordinate with pathology?4-7
+How should the multidisciplinary team coordinate with pathology?8–10

-• For HRR alterations, discuss suitability of archived specimens and best approach for gathering new samples
+For HRR alterations, discuss the suitability of archived specimens and the best approach for gathering new samples.

-• Align on the order for the HRRm test.
-What genes will be tested?
-What additional analyses should be done?
+Align on the order for the HRRm test.
+Which genes will be tested?
+Which additional analyses (such as confirmatory germline testing) should be done?

-• Confirm how and where results will be sent.
+Confirm how and where results will be sent.
 Results sent to pathology may be scanned and added to an unfamiliar location in the EHR, making the document hard to find and use.
-Coordinate with pathology for the interpretation, analysis, and actionability on the report
+Coordinate with pathology for the interpretation, analysis, and actionability of the report.

 How should test results be interpreted?

 Care team members should work closely with pathology and genetic counselors to extract the most meaningful and actionable information from testing results.
-Review the test result report for recommended treatment options for positive mutation results.7
+Review the test result report for positive mutation results and to assess treatment options.10

 What is CHIP, and what does it mean for testing?

-Caution is needed when interpreting ctDNA-only evaluation due to potential interference from clonal hematopoiesis of indeterminate potential (CHIP), an age-related acquisition of somatic mutations that leads to clonal expansion in regenerating hematopoietic stem cell populations, which in turn can result in a false-positive biomarker signal.1,8
+Caution is needed when interpreting a ctDNA-only evaluation due to potential interference from clonal hematopoiesis of indeterminate potential (CHIP), an age-related acquisition of somatic mutations that leads to clonal expansion in regenerating hematopoietic stem cell populations, which in turn can result in a false-positive biomarker signal.3,11

 How can I streamline test result reporting?

-By working closely with pathology, oncologists can ensure reports contain all universally understood nomenclature, allowing for integration into global patient- and cancer-specific databases along with data repositories to extract relationships between genetic variants and a patient’s health status.9
+By working closely with pathology, urologists and oncologists can ensure reports contain all universally understood nomenclature, allowing for integration into global patient- and cancer-specific databases along with data repositories to extract relationships between genetic variants and a patient’s health status.12

 Szymaniak BM, Facchini LA, Giri VN, et al. Practical considerations and challenges for germline genetic testing in patients with prostate cancer: recommendations from the germline genetics working group of the PCCTC.
 JCO Oncol Pract 2020;16(12):811-19.